Thinkwise/docs/docs/sf/process_analysis.md

 The specification of Requirements in the Software Factory is based on two standards:

-- IREB

-- IEEE 830

-The IREB\[6\] is the deviser for the international certification *Certified Professional for Requirements Engineering* (CPRE).
+- IREB - the deviser for the international certification *Certified Professional for Requirements Engineering* (CPRE).
 It is the role of the IREB to draw up a, universally accepted, international qualification scheme, focused on Requirements Engineering for professionals, through the provision of core syllabi and through the establishment of guidelines for the accreditation and the research.
 The accreditation process and the certification are regulated by the IREB steering committee.

-IEEE 830\[7\] states that the following objectives are achieved through the drawing up of requirements:
+- IEEE 830 - states that the following objectives are achieved through the drawing up of requirements:
     - Requirements serve as the basis for which an agreement can be reached between the customer and the software supplier about what the product must do.
     - Drawing up requirements reduces the effort that is involved in the development of the software, because any uncertainties are identified at an early stage.
     - On the basis of the requirements an estimation can be made about the magnitude of the development process.
     - The requirements offer a benchmark for validation and verification of the end product.
     - Through the platform independent nature of requirements these can be reused in other environments.
     - Requirements serve as a basis for modifications to the system.

 The manner of input and the various levels (Business Requirements, User Requirements, System Requirements) are explained in more detail in the following paragraphs.